Professional reference of literary work Siddhartha

 Form of work: individual, group

 Siddhartha is great for working with young adults, but also with adults who need to strengthen their self-confidence, have a problem with rules that seem meaningless to them, or feel that they have no place in this world.
-The story teaches independent thinking and strengthens intuition, but also teaches to work with one’s emotions.
+The story teaches independent thinking and strengthens intuition, but also teaches to work with our emotions.

 And even if over time he becomes aware of his own pride, egoism and disappointment, he discovers that he is unable to learn from his behavior.
 He realizes that he does not understand the world and cannot find the right guidance that will bring him freedom and peace.
 In the end, he sees no other way out and wishes for his own death.
-His own borderline existential situation leads him to ferryman Vasudeva.
-Thanks to him and the river (which symbolically separates the sensory illusion from what is real, true), he understands that he needs to discover his own path.
+His existential situation leads him to ferryman Vasudeva.
+Thanks to him, and the river (which symbolically separates the sensory illusion from what is real, true), he understands that he needs to discover his own path.
 Through calm and patient observation of nature and inner work, he gradually acquires emotional and personal balance, finds the meaning of life, gains humility towards life and perceives the inner beauty of the world.

 There are many possible ways to work with this book, thanks to its straightforward philosophy and undemanding symbolism.
 Siddhartha’s personal crisis is the crisis of all of us.
-But what makes Siddhartha special is that he abounds with an unrelenting desire for knowledge and an immense will to seek.
+But what makes Siddhartha special is that he has an unrelenting desire for knowledge and an immense will to seek.
 If we meet such a person who is in a deep personal crisis, but at the same time has a strong will to look for ways of relief, the story of Siddhartha can help him just by reading it.
 However, with accompanying therapy, the story can be more healing.

 Description of the possibilities of professional pedagogical/therapeutic work: